OmGoyal27/Ompy/README.md

     - The argument to pass is the save location.
     - It is also required to add the filename and the extention too.
     - For eg; takephoto C:/photo.png

+- Runcmd

+    - The runcmd command runs a command in the terminal.
+    - If you are on Windows then it is required to add "cmd /c " before your command.
+    - The terminal window will be hidden.
+    - For eg; echo Hello World!